-During the three-month public education period which began on October 26, the new law was supported by a comprehensive public education and awareness campaign which informed the public about the new rules.
+During the three-month period that followed the law was supported by a comprehensive public education and awareness campaign which informed the public about the new rules.
 As of February 1, 2010, police started issuing tickets.

 There are no demerit points associated with an offence, and police will not be confiscating any hand-held devices used by a driver caught breaking the law.